nickilott/micRowave/README.md

 ## Motivation

 Participants involved in microbiome studies are often interested in receiving feedback on their own data.
-It is important to try and accomodate this interest in order to foster participant egagement.
+It is important to try and accomodate this interest in order to foster participant engagement.

 ## What micRowave does